byitkc/windows-server-deployment-script/README.md

-# windows-server-deployment-script
+# Windows Server Deployment Script

-This is the basic script I used to do the initial setup of my Windows Server template.
+This is the basic script I use to perform the initial setup of my Windows
+    Server template.
+Expect a mess with hacky stuff 😂.

+These are very early days, so expect some garbage in here.